+Submittal data indicating all selected options for each piece of lighting equipment and lighting controls.

+Operation and maintenance manuals for each piece of lighting equipment.
+Required routine maintenance actions, cleaning and recommended relamping shall be clearly identified.

+A schedule for inspecting and recalibrating all lighting controls.

 A narrative of how each system is intended to operate, including recommended setpoints.
 Sequence of operation is not acceptable for this requirement.

 C408.1.3.3 System balancing report.
 A written report describing the activities and measurements completed in accordance with Section C408.2.2.

 C408.1.3.4 Final commissioning report.
-A report of test procedures and results identified as "Final Commissioning Report" shall be delivered to the building owner and shall include:
+A report of test procedures and results identified as "Final Commissioning Report" shall be delivered to the building owner or owner’s authorized agent.
+The report shall be organized with mechanical, lighting, service water heating and metering findings in separate sections to allow independent review.
+The report shall include the following:

 Results of functional performance tests.